VinayakFia/Obsidian/COMP3153/System Model - Vinayak Fialok.md

 ```

 #### Pedestrian Signal
+Whenever the pedestrian button is clicked, we will
 #### Pedestrian Light
-Although there are 8 pedestrian lights, we can reduce this 4 pairs.
+Although there are 8 pedestrian lights, we can reduce this 2 pairs of opposing.
 In the end, we have a state diagram very similar to that of traffic lights.
 ```mermaid
 stateDiagram-v2
 	state after_green <<choice>>